LohanAtapattu/LohanAtapattu/README.md

 ## 👨‍💻 About Me

 - 🔭 I’m passionate about **Electronic Circuit and Enclosure Design, PCB design, VLSI design, and Digital Systems Design.**
-- ⚡ **I have tapeouted several ICs**, including a fully differential operational amplifier.
-- 🎓 I am currently a final year undergraduate maintaining a **GPA of 3.74/4.0**.

 <br/>